Metal carbonyl hydride: Properties

+A direct metal-hydrogen bond was suspected by Hieber for H2Fe(CO)4.
+A number of metal carbonyl hydrides have been characterized by X-ray crystallography and neutron diffraction.
+Nuclear magnetic resonance spectroscopy has also proved to be a useful characterization tool.

 Applications and occurrence

 Metal carbonyl hydrides are used as catalysts in the hydroformylation of olefins.
 The catalyst is usually formed in situ in a reaction of a metal salt precursor with the syngas.
 The hydroformylation starts with the generation of a coordinatively unsaturated 16-electron metal carbonyl hydride complex like HCo(CO)3 or HRh(CO)(PPh3)2 by dissociation of a ligand.
 Such complexes bind olefins in a first step via π-complexation, thus beginning the transformation of the alkene to the aldehyde.

 Iron carbonyl hydrides occur in nature at the active sites of hydrogenase enzymes.

-Analytical characterization

-It has been uncertain for a long time whether metal carbonyl hydrides contain a direct metal-hydrogen bond, although this has been suspected by Hieber for H2Fe(CO)4.
-The precise structure cannot be identified by X-ray diffraction, particularly the length of a possible metal-hydrogen bond remained uncertain.
-The exact structure of the metal carbonyl hydrides has been determined by using neutron diffraction and nuclear magnetic resonance spectroscopy.